 Preventative Measures

-• Quality Equipment: Buy appliances and components that meet Australian standards.
+• Invest in Quality Equipment: Ensure all electrical appliances meet Australian safety standards.